pfpt-jpgranier/resque-sqs/CONTRIBUTING.md

 Contributing to Resque
 ======================

 First of all: thank you!
-We appreciate any help you can give Resque.
+We appreciate any help you can give ResqueSqs.

 The main way to contribute to Resque is to write some code!
 Here's how: